-The School of Business Administration hosts a variety of professional organizations for student involvement.
-Provides members with opportunities for academic, personal and professional development so that they may contribute effectively and ethically to society and their organizations.
+The School of Business Administration hosts a variety of professional organizations for student involvement—providing you with opportunities for academic, personal and professional development so that you may contribute effectively and ethically to society and your organizations.

-Members of all organizations are committed to serve the community and develop conscientious participation in civic activities, build unity within the organizations, and establish friendships and networks that extend beyond the college career.
+Members of all organizations are committed to serve the community and develop conscientious participation in civic activities, build unity within the organizations and establish friendships and networks that extend beyond your college career.

 If interested, contact the following faculty for further information:

-Designed to help students learn about the various aspects of the financial information profession through activities and involvement with professionals, faculty, and peers.
+The Accounting Society is designed to help students learn about the various aspects of the financial information profession through activities and involvement with professionals, faculty and peers.